-Preventing Gum Disease
+Preventing Gum Disease Bloomington IL

 Periodontal Disease & Tobacco

 Chemicals in tobacco such as nicotine and tar also slow down healing, by reducing the circulation necessary for healing and lowering the predictability of success following periodontal treatment.
 Quitting smoking and tobacco-use can have numerous benefits for your overall and periodontal health.
 Most importantly, quitting smoking may save your teeth, allow you to eat the things you love, and smile with confidence.